Best Graphic Design Tools for Nonprofits 2026: 9 Picks That Actually Deliver

 Cons:

-- Watermark on free plan makes it essentially unusable professionally
+- Watermark on free plan makes it basically unusable professionally

 7. Lunacy — Best for Nonprofits on Zero Budget

-Here's one most people overlook, and I genuinely don't understand why it doesn't get more attention.
-Lunacy, built by Icons8, is a completely free, offline graphic design application — no subscription, no watermarks, no freemium limits, no "upgrade to unlock" popups at every turn.
-It runs on Windows and macOS and is built around a Figma/Sketch-compatible UI, which makes it feel modern and capable rather than like a compromise.
-For nonprofits with literally no design budget, it's the most serious free option available.
+Here's one most people miss, and I genuinely don't understand why it doesn't get more press.
+Lunacy, built by Icons8, is a completely free, offline graphic design application — no subscription, no watermarks, no constant "upgrade now" popups.
+It runs on Windows and macOS with a Figma/Sketch-compatible interface, which means it feels modern and capable rather than like a compromise.
+For nonprofits with zero design budget, it's the most serious free option out there.

 Key Features: